angusjellis/fastapi-introduction/README.md

 This repository contains an example API, build using the FastAPI framework.

+The code within this repository is written using 3.6/7/8/9 syntax - the syntax can change slightly for FastAPI from Python 3.10 onwards.

 ## Getting started

 You can run the API yourself by: